 Another plus for Cricut Design Space is that you can use your tablet or phone to connect to your Cricut.
 You are unable to do this with Silhouette Studio.

 It really depends on what you want and need.
 If you would like to make your own designs, go with Silhouette.
-If you want to use your phone or tablet and only need to do basic things, go with Cricut.
+If you want to use your phone or tablet and only need to do basic things and want to use your mobile devices, go with Cricut.

 Speed of Cutting